LukeKim32/Redis_study/README.md

-# interface-hash-server
+# Key-value-store
+This project is a key-value store, which saves data in distributed multiple redis nodes.
-interface-hash-db is a interface server communicates with Users externally, Redis containers internally at the same time tried to *implement Redis-Cluster-like interface server* to study in-memory, hash database (Study about Redis will be updated later)
+There is an Interface server, which communicates with Users externally, while internally with Redis containers at the same time tried to *implement Redis-Cluster-like interface server* to study in-memory, hash database (Study about Redis will be updated later)